 Generally Mon-Fri 0830-1400.
 Some branches open on Saturdays from 0900-1200 too.

 There are no restrictions on the import or export of local or foreign currency.
 However, amounts exceeding €10,000 or equivalent must be declared if travelling from or to a country outside the European Union.

 Money can be changed in any bank, and at most travel agencies, major hotels and airports.

 Spain duty free

 Spain is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.

 • 110L of beer.